docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-5.md

-# Enabling Fast Prototyping with Separate UI Components
+# Part 5 - Enabling Fast Prototyping with Separate UI Components

 In [Part 4](part-4.md) we modernized one part of our application by making use of the Docker platform, and addressed a performance feature.
 That's an improvement will benefit all the stakeholders of the app - ops folks now have an app which is easy to maintain, upgrade and scale; dev folks have the freedom to bring new technology into the app without a rewrite; business folks have an app which behaves correctly under pressure and continues to work for users.